rmfulton/Stein-Shakarchi.Fourier/README.md

 # By Mar.
 15
 - I should be able to write LaTeX equations

+- By using the pre-built chirpy theme, all that was wrapped up in a couple hours

 ### Instructions to Build Locally
 - [install ruby and jekyll](https://jekyllrb.com/docs/installation/macos/)